Philosophy of culture

 Philosophy of culture is a branch of philosophy that examines the essence and meaning of culture.

+It focuses on how human creativity, rationality, and collective experiences shape cultural identities.
+It traces the development of cultural thought from early modern discussions on national identity and Enlightenment ideals, through German and English Romanticism, to more scientific approaches.

 Early modern discourses

 German Romanticism

 The German philosopher Immanuel Kant (1724–1804) has formulated an individualist definition of "enlightenment" similar to the concept of bildung: "Enlightenment is man's emergence from his self-incurred immaturity."
 He argued that this immaturity comes not from a lack of understanding, but from a lack of courage to think independently.
 Against this intellectual cowardice, Kant urged: Sapere aude, "Dare to be wise!"
 In reaction to Kant, German scholars such as Johann Gottfried Herder (1744–1803) argued that human creativity, which necessarily takes unpredictable and highly diverse forms, is as important as human rationality.
 Moreover, Herder proposed a collective form of bildung: "For Herder, Bildung was the totality of experiences that provide a coherent identity, and sense of common destiny, to a people."

-In 1795, the great linguist and philosopher Wilhelm von Humboldt (1767–1835) called for an anthropology that would synthesize Kant's and Herder's interests.
+In 1795, the linguist and philosopher Wilhelm von Humboldt (1767–1835) called for an anthropology that would synthesize Kant's and Herder's interests.
 During the Romantic era, scholars in Germany, especially those concerned with nationalist movements—such as the nationalist struggle to create a "Germany" out of diverse principalities, and the nationalist struggles by ethnic minorities against the Austro-Hungarian Empire—developed a more inclusive notion of culture as "worldview"(Weltanschauung).
 According to this school of thought, each ethnic group has a distinct worldview that is incommensurable with the worldviews of other groups.
 Although more inclusive than earlier views, this approach to culture still allowed for distinctions between "civilized" and "primitive" or "tribal" cultures.

 In 1860, Adolf Bastian (1826–1905) argued for "the psychic unity of mankind".
 He proposed that a scientific comparison of all human societies would reveal that distinct worldviews consisted of the same basic elements.
 According to Bastian, all human societies share a set of "elementary ideas" (Elementargedanken); different cultures, or different "folk ideas" (Völkergedanken), are local modifications of the elementary ideas.
 This view paved the way for the modern understanding of culture.
 Franz Boas (1858–1942) was trained in this tradition, and he brought it with him when he left Germany for the United States.